 Tesla Dojo is an advertised attempt to build a processor/computer dedicated for Deep Learning to process vast amounts of video data.

-AWS Inferentia is a chip for deep learning with four Neuron Cores .
+AWS Inferentia is a chip for deep learning inferencing, with its four Neuron Cores .

 Generally speaking the desire in deep learning community is to have simpler processing units in larger numbers.